Yirong Xiong

 Lunevani and Kalle

-During my Master’s study at University of Tübingen, I majored in Neural Information Processing at Graduate Training Center of Neuroscience.
-I worked in Human and Machine Cognition Lab and studied how attention modulates learning and memory.
+Before that, I did my Master’s study in University of Tübingen, where I majored in Neural Information Processing at Graduate Training Center of Neuroscience.
+During my master, I worked in Human and Machine Cognition Lab and studied how attention modulates learning and memory.
 Meanwhile I studied dynamical systems in spatial decision making with Dr. Vivek Sridhar in Konstanz.
 I did my master’s thesis in Burgalossi lab, and my lab rotation in Dr. Anna Levina’s lab.
 Before my study in Tübingen, I studied at Beijing Normal University and worked on corpus callosum topography using diffusion MRI (CCmapping).

 My current research interests are learning and memory, especially in the context of spatial navigation.
-When I am not in lab, I enjoy writing popular science blogs.
-Besides, I love running, reading, cooking, and playing puzzles in my free time.
+When I am not in lab, I love hiking and running in the wild, cooking and crocheting in my home.

 Fun fact about me: in the pilot scan of my own experiment, I found my left cerebellum is almost missing.
 Ever since that, this has been the best excuse of my poor dancing skill.
 I’ve made a Valentine’s day poster of my brain scan.